GlueOps/glueops-dev/docs/predeployment/github-oauth.md

 # Creating your GitHub OAuth App

-Glueops authenticate services deployed on the Platform using the GitHub OAuth app.
+GlueOps authenticate services deployed on the Platform using the GitHub OAuth app.
 The OAuth app is installed within your GitHub Organization to provide secure access to your applications.

 To enable GlueOps authentication for your application, you need to provide the following values: